HigherOrderCO/Kind/README.md

 Works fine, but, if you change the list to be empty, it will result in a type error!
-This is in contrast to Haskell, where `head []` results in a runtime crash.
-Formality programs can't crash.
-Ever!
+This is in contrast to Haskell, where `head []` results in a runtime crash. **Formality programs can't crash.
+Ever!**

 *(You can also check the program above by editing `Main.fm`.)*

 ### Theorem proving

-Proof languages go beyound checking lengths though.
+Proof languages go beyond checking lengths though.
 Everything you can think of can be statically verified by the type system.
 With subset types, written as `{x: A} -> B(x)`, you can restrict a type arbitrarily.
 For example, here we use subsets to represent even numbers: